dais-ita/dais-ita.github.io/dais/showcase/UK_Event.md

   </tbody>
 </table>

-## Demonstration Stands
+## Demonstration Sessions

-Stands cover a military issue and highlight how the latest science addresses this issue
+These sessions cover a military issue and highlight how the latest science addresses this issue

 Demos will restart every 45 minutes.
 The demos will run in all 4 sessions

-With a mix of presented content and time for Q&A
+There will be some presented content and time for Q&A

-- Booth A: [Adaptable & Trusted AI.](https://ibm.webex.com/meet/gwhite)  Possibly Alun Preece & Gavin Pearson.
+- Session A: [Adaptable & Trusted AI.](https://ibm.webex.com/meet/gwhite)  Possibly Alun Preece & Gavin Pearson.
 Possibly 1c16 & 1d01

-- Booth B: [Coalition Analytics.](https://ibm.webex.com/meet/conway)  Possibly Graham Bent & Dave C-J & Shiqiang Wang.
+- Session B: [Coalition Analytics.](https://ibm.webex.com/meet/conway)  Possibly Graham Bent & Dave C-J & Shiqiang Wang.
 Possibly 1a08 (on Federated Learning) & 1a11 on VSA.

-- Booth C: [Resilient Coalition Network.](https://ibm.webex.com/meet/dancunnington)  Possibly Kin Leung, Alessandra Russo & John Melrose.
+- Session C: [Resilient Coalition Network.](https://ibm.webex.com/meet/dancunnington)  Possibly Kin Leung, Alessandra Russo & John Melrose.
 Possibly 2a09 on SDC, & ? on Policy.

-- Booth D: [Analytics of Social Dynamics(?).](https://ibm.webex.com/meet/dave_braines)  Possibly Roger Whitaker & Dave Braines.
+- Session D: [Analytics of Social Dynamics(?).](https://ibm.webex.com/meet/dave_braines)  Possibly Roger Whitaker & Dave Braines.
 Possibly 3c01, 3a03 & 3b02 (which is 30 mins!)

-Other Attendees - Andreas, Dan C, Graham W, Declan, Mark Law, - Shiqiang (PM)

 ## Other Achievement content